ThirdAILabs/ndb-server/docs/api_docs.md

 ---

 ## **6. Checkpoint**
 **Description:** Create a new checkpoint for the database.
 Only the leader can perform this action.
+This is done asynchronously, to check the status of a checkpoint use the version endpoint.

 - **Method:** `POST`
 - **URL:** `/api/v1/checkpoint`